 Solar photovoltaics can provide a large share of the electricity needed to operate a farm and keep harvested crops cool, and are especially useful for pumping water, providing irrigation and meeting other needs in remote areas that aren’t easily reached by the electric grid.
 Many farms could also take advantage of solar energy for heating greenhouses, ventilating barns or drying crops.

 - The development of plug-in vehicles – both plug-in hybrids and fully electric vehicles – will allow renewable energy to play a larger role in powering our transportation system.
 Toyota, for example, is developing solar charging stations for its Toyota Prius plug-in hybrid vehicle, due on the market in 2011.
 In addition, America’s vast areas of highways and parking lots could house solar panels.

 - New transportation technologies create new opportunities to use solar power.
 California’s high-speed rail authority has committed to powering the state’s new rail system with renewable energy, while major shipping companies are experimenting with the use of “solar sails” to reduce the environmental impact of shipping.

 - Government facilities such as offices, schools and wastewater treatment plants, as well as community institutions such as churches, are often excellent candidates for making use of solar energy.

-- New policy tools are enabling members of a community to work together to finance solar energy installations, enabling even individuals without suitable roofs to take part in expanding solar power.
+- New policy tools enable members of a community to work together to finance solar energy installations, enabling even individuals without suitable roofs to take part in expanding solar power.

 - Housing developments in Europe and elsewhere have created neighborhood-wide solar district heating systems that reduce fossil fuel consumption for space heating and water heating by 25 percent or more.